1 – Schedule SOME Time For Your Kids To Go Camping:

 Keep a box of popsicles in the freezer, all different flavors.
 Make a regular trip to the local ice cream spot and try a different flavor each time.
 Maybe even have a sundae.

-And how that you have read my blog, GO OUTSIDE and start enjoying your summer.
+And how have you read my blog?
+GO OUTSIDE and start enjoying your summer.

 Need more ideas about living the life of your dreams?
 Contact me now, and we can get started!